 Knowledge sharing is the act of sharing the experiences and knowledge that individual employees possess as assets throughout the entire organization.
 Why is it important to put effort into this initiative?

-In today's business environment, labor shortage has become a serious problem.
-Therefore, we must increase productivity with limited members.
-However, many companies seem to be struggling with the following situations.
+In today's business environment, labor shortages have become a serious issue.
+Therefore, we must increase productivity with a limited number of members.
+However, many companies seem to be struggling with situations like the following:

-To overcome the above situation and increase productivity, efforts such as "eliminating task individualization", "streamlining new employee training", and "reducing internal inquiries" are necessary.
-And the key to success in these efforts lies in sharing knowledge.
-If knowledge is shared, the concerns mentioned earlier can be solved as follows.
+To overcome the situations mentioned above and enhance productivity, initiatives such as "eliminating task dependency," "streamlining training for new employees," and "reducing internal inquiries" are necessary.
+The key to successfully implementing these initiatives lies in knowledge sharing.
+When knowledge is shared, the issues mentioned earlier can be resolved as follows.

-・By sharing examples of mistakes among team members, it was possible to notice them before they happened.
+• Prevention of mistakes: By sharing examples of mistakes among members, we can notice them before they happen.

 2. Implicit Knowledge, Explicit Knowledge, and the SECI Model